Quincy Brown Pictures: Kourtney Kardashian’s New Boyfriend Is Diddy’s 25-Year-Old Son

-Quincy Brown is getting quite a lot of spotlight, with Diddy’s 25-year-old son now gaining fame as Kourtney Kardashian’s new boyfriend.
+Quincy Brown is getting quite a lot of the spotlight, with Diddy’s 25-year-old son now gaining fame as Kourtney Kardashian’s new boyfriend.

 The relationship got some attention this week when the pair were spotted out at a West Hollywood restaurant, leading many to the internet to find pictures of Quincy Brown.
 Photos of the pair on their date were splashed across celebrity news outlets and shared on social media.